News

 In the interests of eating my own hamster food1, I just switched this site from nginx to Indie Web Server.
 The only complication in the process was that I had to update the hostname of the server to match the domain name.

 New blocking rules!
-On 17th April 2019, Laura blocked first-party adtech on one site and blocked nine new trackers.
+Laura blocked first-party adtech on one site and blocked nine new trackers.
 To get the new rules, open the app on iOS, or choose ‘Update rules’ from the menu on macOS.

 Set up a live static personal web site in seconds with Indie Web Server 8.0.0